runtimeverification/javamop/README.md

 #### Building a Java Agent

-With this mode, users may build Java agents for runtime instrumentation of their applications.
+With this mode, you may build Java agents for runtime instrumentation of their applications.
 Once JavaMOP is correctly installed (see the INSTALL.md file in this directory), this may be achieved by running the following command: